Omarrichi/Studium/BuS Notes/Tutorial_05b_English.md

 In the lecture, it was mentioned that named pipes are very similar to files.
 What are the main differences between files and named pipes?

 *Solution 2*
+Named pipes do not store data in a file on a file system.
+Once data is read, it cannot be read again and essentially “disappears”.
+Named pipes do not support searching like files; data access is serial.
+Hence, the use of the term FIFO (first in, first out) for named pipes, as seen in commands like `mkfifo`.

 *Question 3*
 - Scenario: Web Server Configuration